 There are several important benefit coverage and administration requirements connected to the PHE and/or NE that may remain the same, remain for a temporary period or may need to be discontinued upon the end of these federal emergencies.
 Over the course of the upcoming weeks, we will cover the key topics that may be triggered by the end of the PHE and/or NE, including:

-- High-Deductible Health Plans, Health Savings Accounts and Employee Assistance Plans (Part 6 of 10)
+- High-Deductible Health Plans and Health Savings Accounts (Part 7 of 8)

 Note that the items covered above are not an exhaustive list of all legislative and regulatory changes that could affect employee benefit plans.
 This series is meant to keep employers informed about some of the most important upcoming changes and the impending decisions and disclosures that need to be made.